 end of post … please share it!

-- Four bag cinches secure liners around the rim of the receptacle and create quick, knot-free liner changes
+- Trash bag cinches 4 bag cinches secure liners around the rim of the container and create quick, knot free liner changes

 - Effortless movement easy mobility for material handling, general refuse, and bulk waste collection in commercial...

 - Durable wheels heavy duty wheels with high performance treads are optimized for use indoors and outdoors